Skip to footer content

 JSReport SDK .NET is an advanced reporting solution for .NET applications, particularly optimized for ASP.NET Core environments.
 It distinguishes itself by enabling the transformation of view outputs into various formats, such as PDF, Excel, DOCX, and CSV, directly from HTML and JavaScript.
 This capability is facilitated by leveraging ASP.NET MVC engines like Razor for report generation using a reporting server.

 JSReport .NET provides a comprehensive set of default local extensions, including scheduling, template versioning, sub-reports, user management, import/export templates, and backup, enhancing its versatility and applicability in various business scenarios.
-It also supports a wide range of APIs, including REST API, CLI, or SDKs, enabling report rendering from virtually anywhere.
+It also supports a wide range of APIs, including REST API, CLI, and SDKs, enabling report rendering from virtually anywhere.

 2.1 Key Features